 Your boyfriend may not know how to separate his own emotional baggage from his feelings of compassion for you.
 He’s simply too immature to cope with a girlfriend who was raped.
 He has his own issues about rape, and he’s not able to reach out to you.

 It’s not about you.
 It’s about him.
-But this doesn’t make it easier to be with a boyfriend who can’t cope with the fact that you were raped!
-If you’re lonely and sad with your boyfriend, read What to Do When You Feel Alone in a Relationship.
+This doesn’t make it easier to be with a boyfriend who can’t cope with the fact that you were raped, but try not to take it personally.
+If you want to get closer to your boyfriend, learn how to overcome emotional disconnection in a relationship.

 If your boyfriend is making your recovery from the rape more difficult, you might have to let him go.
 I know how painful it is to break up with your boyfriend at the most painful and lowest point of your life, but if he can’t cope with the rape, you have to protect yourself.